 - First shake whiskey and cinnamon cream in a cocktail shaker.
 Then pour over ice in a rocks glass.

-- After that sprinkle with cinnamon and garnish with an apple wedge.
+- Once you’re done, sprinkle with cinnamon and garnish with an apple wedge.

-Here are some sponsored links we recommend to start you off as a mixologist:
+Here are some items we recommend to start you off as a mixologist:

 Similarly, you may garnish the drink with a cinnamon stick instead of an apple wedge.

 Note: We made several attempts at this drink before finding the right brands and proportions.
-We found that these brands gave us the exact flavor we were looking for.
+Consequently, we found that these brands gave us the exact flavor we were looking for.
 On the other hand, if you use different brands your results may differ.

 - 1 1/2 oz.
 Pinnacle Limited Edition Pumpkin Vodka